Last Updated on 13 January 2026 by Cycloscope

 Double up your value with this 2-in-1 set of bar ends and mirrors, a great addition to any MTB, commuter, or hybrid bike with straight handlebars.

-Bar ends give your hands more flexibility when riding, taking the pressure off one single spot to avoid cramps and numbness.
+Bar ends give your hands greater flexibility while riding, taking pressure off a single spot and helping prevent cramps and numbness.

 This makes the Topeak Bar N the ideal solution for long-distance tourers who often cycle for long periods in heavy traffic, requiring both mirrors and multiple hand positions.